-Raiders Training Camp: Notes and takeaways from the Raiders 3rd day in pads
+Raiders training camp: Notes and takeaways from the Raiders 3rd day in pads

 Defensive tackle depth could be an issue.

 With injuries to Bilal Nichols and Jonathan Hankins, the defensive tackle position's depth is a concern.
-During practice, Kendall Vickers, Andrew Billings, and Kyle Peko saw most of the action with the first team.
+During practice, Kendall Vickers, Andrew Billings, and Kyle Peko saw most of the action.
 They were pushed around inside against the run and didn't put much pressure on the quarterbacks from the interior.

 Other notes from Sundays practice

--Leatherwood did return to his usual reps filling in for Parker, but Jermaine Eleumanor receives first-team reps at right tackle.
+-Leatherwood did return to his usual reps filling in for Parker, but Jermaine Eleumanor receives reps at right tackle as well.
 A fan favorite who Tom Cable benched after performing well is competing for a spot.

 -Carr and Davante Adams's connection is noticeable as the two constantly communicate at practice.
 They are doing everything they can to be on the same page.